255 Revealing 2022 Small Business Website Statistics

 Benefits from E-Commerce and Online Shopping

 Most Americans prefer to shop online.
-It makes sense to take your business online (even if you have a physical location) so that you can reach as many customers as possible.
+It makes sense to take your business online (even if you have a physical location) to reach as many customers as possible.

 The U.S. is expecting to have 300 million online shoppers by 2023.
 That’s 91% of the entire country’s population!Statista

-However, e-commerce design and development have its challenges.
-And if you want your e-commerce presence to provide you with measurable business results, you need to be aware of them.
+However, e-commerce design and development have their challenges.
+And if you want your e-commerce presence to provide measurable business results, you need to be aware of them.

 The average shopping cart abandonment rate in 2021 was 79.8%, which is 9% lower than that of 2020.SaleCycle, 2021